Preparations and packing list

 The pilgrim season - when can you go?

-St. Olav Ways – the pilgrim paths to Trondheim goes through small villages, agricultural landscapes, narrow valleys and quiet forests, but depending on which path you choose you can also walk in mountain plateaus and demanding high mountain terrain.
-If the latter is the case it is important that you familiarize yourself with the safety principles for travel in the Norwegian mountains.
+The pilgrim paths go through villages, agricultural landscapes, valleys and forests.
+Some of the paths also pass through demanding mountain terrain.
+If you are going to cross mountains, it's important that you learn about the safety principles for travel in the Norwegian mountains.
 We strongly recommend that you familiarize yourself with the Norwegian Tourist Association's Mountain Code before embarking on your pilgrimage.

 Take your time